 - English Studies 12 or English 12 First Peoples or equivalent, C+ minimum grade

 High school students must submit their Ministry of Education transcript (confirming grade 11 marks) and their grade 12 report cards, confirming enrolment of any relevant prerequisites in progress.
 All other applicants please submit official transcripts of previous secondary school (Ministry of Education transcript) and post-secondary education by the deadline.
 Transcripts may be submitted by the applicant or the issuing institution directly.

-Note: Applicants should have a sound secondary school background and an interest in working with and caring for animals.
+Note: Applicants should have an interest in working with and caring for animals.
 This includes such areas as farms, SPCA, wildlife refuges or any other animal oriented facility.
 Students should have a desire to develop manual and technical skills.
-A minimum of 80 hours of practical experience in a veterinary facility is essential for admission to the AHT program.
-Consultation with practicing RVTs is strongly advised.
-If an applicant is considering fulfilling the 80 hours of volunteer practical experience outside of Canada, pre-approval from the AHT department is required.
+Consultation with practicing RVTs is mandatory.